Signed in as:

 filler@godaddy.com

-From experience and extensive research, the healthiest, quickest and long lasting approach to losing weight involves a 3 tiered approach.
+From experience and extensive research, the healthiest, quickest, and long-lasting approach to weight loss involves a three-tiered strategy that emphasizes healthy eating tips, exercise, and supplementation.

 A ketogenic (keto) diet fundamentally shifts the body’s metabolism from burning glucose (sugar) to burning ketone bodies (fats).
 By drastically reducing carbohydrate intake, the body depletes its stored glycogen and enters a state called nutritional ketosis, where the liver converts fat into ketones to serve as an alternative energy source for the brain and other tissues.